 McClain died after being placed in a chokehold and injected with a sedative during an encounter with officers last August.
 The 23-year-old was a massage therapist and a keen musician who played violin for shelter kittens on his lunch breaks.

-On Saturday, string players and singers gathered to remember McClain in music, giving impromptu performances during a day-long vigil.
+String players and singers had gathered to remember McClain in music, giving impromptu performances during a day-long vigil.

 Violin vigil in Aurora for Elijah McClain, who was a violinist. pic.twitter.com/Z5DozHPooz— Alex Burness (@alex_burness) June 28, 2020

 At 8.30 pm, riot-gear-clad police could be seen approaching the ensemble.
 In a video shared on Twitter, one peaceful protester can be heard saying “no, no, no”, against the sound of the music.

 According to the Sentinel Colorado, Aurora police deployed pepper spray and four rounds of rubber bullets against the crowd.
 Police say protesters were throwing rocks and bottles at officers.

 In other videos filmed by those attending the vigil, people can be seen making a ring around the musicians, with their arms raised in a gesture of non-conflict.

 Police were then reported to have forced the crowd to leave the park.
 But, as they moved through a car park, one violinist climbed on top of a car to continue the musical solidarity.
 A large crowd then gathered in the car park and protesters can be heard playing and singing together into the night.

 Violinists from around the country.
 Of all ages and races tonight. 🖤✊🏽 #ElijahMcclain #Leeenglandjrviolinist #auroracoloradoPosted by Kianna Crowe on Saturday, 27 June 2020